goauthentik/authentik/website/scripts/docsmg/README.md

     :::

 3. Edit the `migratefile` to add the target directory paths in the new structure for each entry.
-   Find the files you want to move in `migratefile` and insert the path you want to move them to after the arrow; ex `path/to/move/from/file.md -> path/to/move/to/file.md` Note: make sure to put spaces on either side of the arrow or that line won't be recognized.
+    For each file listed in `migratefile` insert the path you want to move them to.
+    EXAMPLE: `path/to/move/from/file.md -> path/to/move/to/file.md`

+    Note: make sure to put spaces on either side of the arrow or that line won't be recognized.

 ### Migrate the docs